 Hotel Ciasa Soleil in La Villa

 If you’re doing the point-to-point hike from Capanna Alpina to La Villa, we recommend staying in the Alta Badia village of La Villa.
-We loved our stay at Hotel Ciasa Soleil is a beautifully-designed hotel that feels fresh and modern.
+We loved our stay at Hotel Ciasa Soleil, a beautifully-designed boutique hotel that feels fresh and modern.
 The cuisine is excellent.
 The wellness area is lovely.
 And, we loved the views of the Fanes mountain group from the dining room, outdoor hot tub, and terrace.